tki2396/chicago-parking-map/plan.md

 1. Parse and inspect the CSV to understand data quirks.
 2. Prototype geocoding for a sample of street segments.
-3. Choose mapping library and set up a basic map.
+3. **Switch to MapLibre GL JS and TypeScript frontend (done).**
 4. Develop data pipeline for geocoding and GeoJSON generation.
-5. Build out the interactive frontend.
+5. Build out the interactive frontend using Vite and MapLibre.
+6. **Implement area coloring:** Generate polygons for each zone and render them with fill color.
-6. Deploy and test with real users.
+7. Deploy and test with real users.